Coonabarabran: Recreation

 Coonabarabran Unicorns rugby league team play in the Castlereagh Cup.

+Recreation in Coonabarabran, the "Astronomy Capital of Australia," is dominated by outdoor activities centered around the Warrumbungle National Park, which is also Australia's only Dark Sky Park.
+Visitors flock to the area for stargazing at sites like the Siding Spring Observatory and Milroy Observatory, taking advantage of the region's clear, dark skies, high altitude, and low light pollution.
+Daytime recreation focuses on bushwalking and hiking through the spectacular volcanic landscape of the Warrumbungles, with popular tracks including the Breadknife and Grand High Tops walk and the Burbie Canyon walking track, alongside exploring local attractions like the Crystal Kingdom mineral exhibition and the Australian Museum Diprotodon Exhibition.

 Churches

 The Anglican Christ Church at 94 Dalgarno Street was opened in 1939 by Bishop Arnold Wylde to a design by Lindsay Gordon Scott.

 Other Churches include St. Lawrence's Catholic Church, Presbyterian Church, Uniting Church and Seventh Day Adventist Church.

 Climate

 Coonabarabran has a subtropical climate (Köppen Cfa), with hot summers and cool winters.
 On average, 56.6 mornings (including 16.3 in July) fall below 0 C; and in July 2002 the monthly mean minimum was as low as −3.5 C. Rainfall is greatest from December to February with summer thunderstorms.
 Temperature extremes have historically ranged from 44.0 °C to −9.0 °C.